-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety-related incidents to the NDNU Department of Public Safety in a timely manner.
-This publication focuses on the Department of Public Safety because it patrols the NDNU campus.
+Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the American Guard Public Safety Team in a timely manner.
+This publication focuses on American Guard Public Safety Officers because they patrol the NDNU campus.

-To report a crime or an emergency impacting the NDNU campus during normal business hours, call 911 and then call the Department of Public Safety at (650) 504-0656.
-It is critically important that members of our community report crimes in progress or threats in a timely manner to help keep the campus safe.
+To report a crime or an emergency impacting the NDNU campus during normal business hours, call 911, and then call Public Safety at (650) 504-0656.
+It is critically important that members of our community report crimes in progress, or threats in a timely manner to help keep the campus safe.
 Do not attempt to apprehend or interfere with the suspect.
 If a hostile intruder is discovered in your immediate area, and you deem it unsafe to evacuate, retreat to a secure location such as an office or room that can be locked.
-Turn off the lights, remain quiet, stay low, and hide behind a desk or other furniture.
+Turn off the lights, remain quiet, keep low to the ground, and hide behind a desk or other furniture.

-The Department of Public Safety incident reports are forwarded to the Office of the Provost to review and pursue potential action.
-Public Safety Officers will investigate a report when it is deemed appropriate.
-Additional information obtained during the investigation will be forwarded to the Academic Program Leaders as appropriate.
+Public Safety incident reports are forwarded to the Office of the Provost for review and potential action.
+Additional information obtained during the investigation will also be forwarded to the Academic Program Leaders as appropriate.